AlubJ/Airkiver/README.md

 # Airkiver
 Game File Archive Tool

+## Tested Platforms
+I have tested this on Windows, MacOS, and iOS.
+It has worked quite well on those three platforms.

+## Performance Overhead
+With smaller archives, the performance is quite good, with the `.retrieve()` method only taking about 0.06ms to execute, but with bigger archives, this number can ramp up.
+I tested this with an 800MB archive (2.5GB uncompressed) and the `.retrieve()` method took ~300ms to execute.
+I highly doubt that most GameMaker projects are going to use 2.5GB of external data.

 ## Airkive.py usage:
 `python Airkive.py [outputName]`

-The python script will ignore certain files, you can edit these in the script.
+The Python script will ignore certain files, you can edit these in the script.
 The default files to get ignored are;
  - `".DS_Store"`
  - `"Airkiver.py"`
  - `"[outputName].ft"`